derele/Mouse_Eimeria_Field/README.md

 Mouse_Eimeria_Datababasing

-This repository is for storage of all !relevant material! on wild mice capture and Eimeria detection.
-Each file should be named according to the tamplate of:
+This repository is for storage of all !relevant data! on wild mice capture (and currently still Eimeria - and other parasite - detection).
+Each file is named according to the following structure:

 HZyear_Parasite_DetectionMethod_OtherInfo.format (Detection assays)
 HZYear_Trap (Trapping information)
 HZYear_Dissection (Dissection information)
-HZYear_Genotypes (Genotype information on captured mice) The templates for filling each mandatory column is indicated next to the column names.
+HZYear_Genotypes (Genotype information on captured mice)

 E.g.: HZ18_Eimeria_qPCR_raw.csv
 E.g.: HZ18_Trap